inkVerb/VIP/README.md

 # Verb VIP
 ## Learn Command Line Linux and Code

-Whether you want to become a computer genuis or if you're a "computer dummy" and want to make computers less scary, start with Linux.
+Whether you want to become a computer genius or if you're a "computer dummy" and want to make computers less scary, start with Linux.
 Start simple.
 Start right here.

 ## Shell Crash Course